Report card: Bob Condotta grades the Seahawks’ loss to the Saints

 Al Woods played another really solid game overall.
 In the fourth quarter, he drew a holding penalty that negated a 30-yard completion on a drive in which the Saints ultimately punted and was a really key part of the run defense.

-But he also had two bad penalties, running on late to get called for an offsides early to give the Saints a first down and then the encroachment on the final drive to turn a fourth-down field goal attempt into another first down.
+But he also had two bad penalties, running on late to get called for an offsides early to give the Saints a first down and then the encroachment on the final drive to turn a fourth-down field goal attempt into another first down (Carroll said the team had a field-goal block play on).

-Poona Ford also played really well and Rasheem Green had two QB hits and a sack and Alton Robinson had a good game with four tackles, one for a loss.
+Poona Ford also played really well and Rasheem Green had two QB hits and a sack, Carlos Dunlap showed some life with half-a-sack, and Alton Robinson had a good game with four tackles, one for a loss.

 Grade: B+